FridaWikell/greenthumb-front/README.md

 ### Color Scheme

 The colors at the website are chosen to be earthy and calming.
 The main colors are green and brown to get the thoughts to plants and soil.
 All the colors are subtly faded, enhancing the calming impression.
-The first color which everything else is based at is the color of the navigation bar.
+The first color which everything else is based on is the color of the navigation bar.
 It was chosen by deciding on a green color and then testing numerous colors selected from a color palette.

 ### Typography